 Lists for your cupboards and freezer to track foods and expiry dates, to avoid waste

 Free School Meals

 If you are on a low income and your child is in primary or secondary school, you may qualify for free school meals.
-During Covid-19 and children are not in school, different schemes are being run for those who would usually get free school meals.
 Make your application via the council website and you will be contacted with further details.